York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 Discussion:

-1. This part is now a fairer comparison than the earlier heavily tuned version because both models use the same `train_samples` and `max_iter`.
+1. Both models use the same `train_samples` and `max_iter`.
 2. Under the same training budget, the single 128-bit DNN is much worse than the 16-bit DNN at every SNR point.
 3. This supports the intended message of the exercise: predicting the whole bit vector with a single FC-DNN is substantially harder than decomposing the task into smaller subnetworks.
-4. Therefore, for the current training budget, the multiple-small-network strategy is clearly more effective.
+4. For the current training budget, the multiple-small-network strategy is clearly more effective.

-## Convergence Summary

-1. Part (b) is the most stable and closest to convergence.
-Several runs stop before the maximum epoch count.
-2. Part (c) is clearly under-trained.
-All 64-QAM runs hit the maximum epoch count and still have poor BER.
-3. Part (d) shows that the full-output model is much harder to optimize than the small-output model when the training budget is fixed.
-4. The training-curve figures should be used to support the convergence discussion in the report.

-## Recommended Figures To Use In The Report

-For the main body, use BER figures first:

-1. `./figures/part_b_figure33_like.png`
-2. `./figures/part_c_64qam.png`
-3. `./figures/part_d_full_vs_small.png`

-For convergence discussion, add:

-1. `./figures/part_b_training_curves.png`
-2. `./figures/part_c_training_curves.png`
-3. `./figures/part_d_training_curves.png`

-## Key Output Files
+## Output Files

 1. Code: [DNN_Detection/modern_repro.py](./DNN_Detection/modern_repro.py)
 2. Combined summary: [results/summary.json](./results/summary.json)